dpghazi-zz/cisco-sextant-dashboard/README.md

 ## **Project Description**
 - The Sextant Networking Dashboard is a single-page application meant to assist field technicians with their day-to-day tasks.
 - This web application uses React for the frontend to display the user’s public IP addresses (both ipv4 and ipv6) and the packet latency associated with a service called Pylon.
-- The user's public IP addresses are fetched from the <a href="https://www.ipify.org/" target="_blank">ipify API</a> and the packet latency can be streamed using WebSocket connections via <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API" target="_blank">WebSocket API</a>.
+- The user's public IP addresses are fetched from the <a href="https://www.ipify.org/" target="_blank">ipify API</a> and the packet latency can be streamed using WebSocket connections.

 ### **Overview**